Things to Do at Casa de la Libertad

 Things to Do Nearby

-Peaceful park with a replica of the Eiffel Tower and pleasant walking paths, ideal for relaxation after museum visits
+Pleasant park with a replica of the Eiffel Tower (yes, really) - a nice spot to rest between museum visits